 Job Offer:

-A valid job offer from a U.S.-based employer willing to sponsor your work visa.
+You must have a confirmed job offer from a U.S. company that’s willing to sponsor your visa.

 Educational and Skill Requirements: